rond-authz/rond/README.md

 </div>

-Rönd is a ligthweight container that allows you to distribute security policy enforcing throughout your application.
+Rönd is a lightweight container that allows you to distribute security policy enforcing throughout your application.